Discuss Marble sealant advice required in the UK Tiling Forum area at TilersForums.com.

 I freely admit that my experience of working with natural stone is very limited but I do remember using a very smelly solvent based sealant years ago that I used to seal limestone, i just can't remember which one it was.
 Hence I am here asking for recommendations.

-Silicone should never be used to stick tiles to anything and when it does get used, it will always always fail.
-Tilers go out to jobs on a weekly basis where somebody has bodged the bottom row of tiles in a shower back on with a big mess of silicone.
+Silicon should never be used to stick tiles to anything and when it does get used, it will always always fail.
+Tilers go out to jobs on a weekly basis where somebody has bodged the bottom row of tiles in a shower back on with a big mess of Silicon.
 The fact is, the background (plaster, plasterboard, whatever) is already damaged at this point so it doesn't matter how many times you 're-bodge' it.
 It'll keep failing.

 We often find the whole shower needs to be stripped, the background repaired, then properly tanked (to prevent it ever happening again) and then and only then tiled with the right stuff.

-tile should last a lifetime not a couple of months.
+Tiling should last a lifetime not a couple of months.

 H